- 1 An Introduction to Taper Turning Methods in Lathe Machines

-For turning a taper, the technique employed is determined by the factors such as degree of the taper, the length of the taper, its placement (internal or external tapers on a turret lathe or lathe machines), and the number of pieces to be turned.
+For turning a taper, the technique employed is determined by factors such as the degree of the taper, the length of the taper, its placement (internal or external tapers on a turret lathe or lathe machine), and the number of pieces to be turned.

 Taper Turning Methods

-There are five different types of Taper turning methods in lathe machine
+There are five different types of taper turning methods in lathe machines.